There’s no better proof that cats are the coolest pets to be had than pop culture.

 Take a look around at television shows, cartoons, and comic books and you’ll find a plethora of sleek, sexy, smart, and savvy cat characters.

 Over the past 100 years, these cats top the charts in our book.

 Of course, we have to kick things off with the OG of cat characters, Felix the Cat.
 First appearing in 1919, Felix rose to fame without uttering a word.
 This star of the silent movie era was the first animated character to collect such a large fan base that he actually became the star of feature movies that thousands flocked to see.

 In fact, Felix was so beloved through the 1920s that he became a major collector's item.
 Felix's face and personage were stamped on everything from coffee mugs to wrist watches to coo coo clocks to shoes.

 Felix’s antics made TV and movie goers around the world fall in love with the true nature of cats.
 Felix represented the whimsical curiosity and mischief we see in our four legged roommates today.
 While Felix's popularity is dwindling, we'd like to give him a well-deserved salute.

 Sufferin' succotash!
-Tweety’s nemesis is one of the best known cats of the ‘90s.
+Tweety’s nemesis is one of the most famous cats of the ‘90s.
 Featured every Saturday morning among friends like Foghorn Leghorn, Porky the Pig, and Bugs Bunny, Silvester (officially Sylvester James Pussycat, Sr.) is a tuxedo cat on a mission to catch Tweety before Granny catches him in the act.

 One of the things we love most about Silvester is his determination.
 Although Tweety Bird often outsmarts or out-lucks him, Silvester's perseverance is palpable.